Primary clarifier for purification

 • The buffer volume to maintain a sufficient quantity of water to allow the sedimentation of the solid particles

-• Sediment storage is important to store the settled mud until it can be disposed of.
+• sludge storage is important to store the settled sludge until it can be disposed of.

 • Denitrification volume is essential for reducing nitrates in water.
 This approach ensures conformity with environmental standards.